7 Best Organic Mattress Toppers Tested & Certified Non-Toxic

 • STANDARD 100 by OEKO-TEX: This standard is given to products that have had their textile elements thoroughly tested and are guaranteed to contain no harmful substances.

-Choose a Sustainable and Eco-Friendly Manufacturer
+How to Choose a Sustainable and Eco-Friendly Brand

 It’s not just the materials used to make the mattress topper that you need to consider.
 The eco-credentials of the company that made it are also important.

-Talalay vs Dunlop Latex
+How to decide between Talalay vs Dunlop Latex

 Developed by Leon, Joseph, and Anselm Talalay, Talalay latex is produced by filling a closed mold with liquid latex rubber.
 The mold is then frozen, and carbon dioxide gas is added.
-The result is a plushier latex that is ideal for sleeping on.
+The result is a plusher latex that is ideal for sleeping on.

 Dunlop latex, first developed in 1929, is denser than Talalay, making it firmer, heavier, and more durable.
-Dunlop latex is predominately used as a base core in mattress construction due to these properties.
+Dunlop latex is predominantly used as a base core in mattress construction due to these properties.
 Still, softer versions can be found in modern toppers.

 Frequently Asked Questions